-We are taught scarcity in this reality.
-The modern world pushes scarcity—there’s not enough.
+The modern world teaches and pushes scarcity—there’s not enough.
 It’s very difficult to get out of that mindset that it’s a zero-sum game.

-Q: If I wasn’t in your classes, my journey would be different.
+Q: If I weren’t in your classes, my journey would be different.
 I wouldn’t even be considering this.
 I would have my own modest goals of becoming more fearless and less concerned about what other people thought of me.
-What my main goal is for myself is to move into someone who is kind and considerate and compassionate, and be very strong in knowing how I feel, and not be concerned about how other people see me, because I’m fully confident in who I am.
+My main goal for myself is to move into someone who is kind and considerate and compassionate.
+To be very strong in knowing how I feel, and not be concerned about how other people see me because I’m fully confident in who I am.
 That would be my goal.